Ph-k/A.I.-assignments/README.md

 **Project 2:**

-In the folder of the second project you will find the implementation of a reflex agent (see `evaluationFunction()`).
-There are also implementations of the minimax and expectimax algorithms along with some improvements using Alpha-Beta pruning.
+In the folder of the second project you will find the implementation of a reflex agent (see `evaluationFunction()`), as well as implementations of the minimax and expectimax algorithms along with some improvements such as Alpha-Beta pruning.